monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 If we used Generative AI, this would be much faster, cheaper, and more accurate than using data entry clerks.
 The AI could read the articles and then classify them into one or more categories.
 As the categories change, the AI could be modified to understand the new categories as well.

+## The unit cost advantage

+Unit costs are the costs associated with producing one unit of output.
+In this case, the unit cost is the cost of classifying one article.

+I have created a simple calculator below to compare the unit cost of using data entry clerks versus using Generative AI.
+As you can see, the unit cost of using Generative AI is much lower than that of using data entry clerks.

+<div id="calculator-root"></div>

+## Generative AI does not require specialists, and is friendly for small and medium-sized companies too.

 Currently, Acme Inc is not using AI for any of its projects.
 They believe that AI is expensive and that it requires a team of data scientists and machine learning engineers to implement.
 They also believe that AI is only useful for large companies like Google and Facebook.

 However, this is not true.
 AI is now accessible to small and medium-sized companies.
 This is because of a new type of AI called Generative AI.

-## The architecture of the new AI-driven system
+# The technical architecture of the new AI-driven system

 The new system will be designed to be a batch process.
 It will read the articles from the database, and then use a Generative AI model to classify the articles into the given categories.